-This course presents concepts, principles, and methods of college-level algebra.
-Topics include linear, polynomial, rational, radical, exponential, and logarithmic functions and their graphs, real and complex numbers, basic matrix theory, and conic sections.
+This course presents concepts, principles and methods of college-level algebra.
+Topics to be covered include polynomial, rational, radical, exponential, and logarithmic functions and their graphs, and real and complex numbers.

 M 130 MATH FOR ELEMENTARY TEACHERS I

 Terms: (F, S based on Sufficent Demand)